 Section 1.
-Basic Tobacco Use Information (C-TUQ Core)

-1) Have you smoked at least 100 cigarettes (5 packs = 100 cigarettes) in your entire life? □ No Don't know/Not sure 4)) How many total years have you smoked (or did you smoke) cigarettes?
+Basic Tobacco Use Information (C-TUQ Core) 1) Have you smoked at least 100 cigarettes (5 packs = 100 cigarettes) in your entire life? ☐ Yes ☐ No ☐ Don't know/Not sure 4) How many total years have you smoked (or did you smoke) cigarettes?
 Do not count any time you may have stayed off cigarettes.
-Years If you smoked less than one year, write "1."
+Years

-5) On average when you smoked, about how many cigarettes do you (or did you) smoke a day?
-A pack usually has 20 cigarettes in it.

-Number of cigarettes per day.

-- 6) How long has it been since you last smoked a cigarette (even one or two puffs)? - First check which one of the following choices applies to you.
-Then, if applicable, write a number on the line for how many days, weeks, months, or years it has been since your last cigarette. - \Box I smoked a cigarette today (at least one puff). - \Box 1-7 days. \rightarrow Number of days since last cigarette: - \Box Less than 1 month. \rightarrow Number of weeks since last cigarette: - \Box Less than 1 year. \rightarrow Number of months since last cigarette: - \Box More than 1 year. \rightarrow Number of years since last cigarette: - Don't know/Don't remember
+• On average when you smoked, about how many cigarettes do you (or did you) smoke a day?
+A pack usually has 20 cigarettes in it Number of cigarettes per day. , How long has it been since you last smoked a cigarette (even one or two puffs)?
+First check which one of the following choices applies to you.
+Then, if applicable, write a number on the line for how many days, weeks, months, or years it has been since your last cigarette. ☐ I smoked a cigarette today (at least one puff). ☐ 1-7 days. → Number of days since last cigarette: ☐ Less than 1 month. → Number of weeks since last cigarette: ☐ Less than 1 year. → Number of months since last cigarette: ☐ More than 1 year. → Number of years since last cigarette: ☐ Don't know/Don't remember